BigDataBiology/big-data-biology_org/positions.md

 Salary: 200,000 RMB (26,532 Euro) _per annum_ + subsidized housing.

-To apply: send an email to luispedro@big-data-biology.org with your CV and one representative publication.
-Feel free to email with questions or to approach me at conferences about this topic.
+**To apply**: send an email to luispedro@big-data-biology.org with your CV and one representative publication.
+Feel free to email with questions or to approach me at conferences about this topic (my [personal website](http://luispedro.org) will list upcoming travels).

 Some **FAQs about the job in Shanghai**: